kubernetes/kube-state-metrics/README.md

 See the [`Documentation`](Documentation) directory for documentation of the exposed metrics.

 ### Kube-state-metrics self metrics
-kube-state-metrics exposes its own metrics under `--telemetry-host` and `--telemetry-port`.
+kube-state-metrics exposes its own metrics under `--telemetry-host` and `--telemetry-port` (default 81).

 | Metric name | Metric type | Description | Labels/tags |
 | ----------- | ----------- | ----------- | ----------- |